 - i.
 When an academic appointee is proposed for a consecutive no change action due to insufficient contributions, the department or subsequent reviewers may propose the reduction or elimination of a market off-scale salary component at the time of future range adjustment actions. - ii.
-In cases in which an academic appointee receives a second consecutive no change action due to insufficient contributions: - iii.
+In cases in which an academic appointee receives a second consecutive no change action due to insufficient contributions:

 The department chair, in consultation with the dean, must meet with the appointee to develop a plan to correct the deficiencies in the record contributing to the lack of advancement.
-This plan must be included in the next academic review file. - iv.
+This plan must be included in the next academic review file.

 The academic appointee is ineligible to defer a regularly scheduled review until deficiencies in the record are corrected and the academic appointee advances.

-Proposals for consecutive no change actions require committee review.
+Proposals for consecutive no change actions require review by the applicable committee (i.e. CAP, AARP, or PSSRP).